cmekik/pyClarion/tutorial/notes.md

 ### An Example

 To illustrate the concepts above, consider the task of simulating an agent in the style of Braitenberg vehicles.
-The following python script simulates such an agent that navigates a 2D environment.
+The following python script, included in the tutorial as `demo.py`, simulates such an agent that navigates a 2D environment.

 ```python
 """